 In March 2020, the FASB issued ASU 2020-04 providing guidance to ease the potential burden in accounting for Reference Rate Reform (Topic 848) on financial reporting.
-The new standard is elective and applies to all entities, subject to meeting certain criteria, that have contracts, hedging relationships, and other transactions that reference the London Interbank Offered Rate (LIBOR) or another reference rate expected to be discontinued because of Reference Rate Reform.
+The new standard is elective and applies to all entities, subject to meeting certain criteria, that have contracts, hedging relationships, and other transactions that referenced the London Interbank Offered Rate (LIBOR) or another reference rate expected to be discontinued because of Reference Rate Reform.
 The new standard establishes a general contract modification principle that entities can apply in other areas that may be affected by Reference Rate Reform and certain elective hedge accounting expedients.
 Under the new standard, an entity may make a one-time election to sell or to transfer to the available-for-sale or trading classifications (or both sell and transfer), debt securities that both reference an affected rate, and were classified as held-to-maturity before January 1, 2020.
-This standard is effective for the Company's 2022 fiscal year.
-The impact of adopting this standard is not expected to have a material impact on the consolidated financial statements.
+This standard is effective for the Company's 2022 fiscal year and the company adopted this standard in the first quarter of 2022.
+The impact of adopting this standard is not material on the first quarter consolidated financial statements.